kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0029 Airworthiness standards  transport category rotorcraft.md

 \(3\) The highest weight at which compliance with each applicable flight requirement of this part is shown.

-\(4\) For Category B rotorcraft with 9 or less passenger seats, the maximum weight, altitude, and temperature at which the rotorcraft can safely operate near the ground with the maximum wind velocity determined under §29.143(c) and may include other demonstrated wind velocities and azimuths.
+\(4\) For Category B rotorcraft with 9 or less passenger seats, the maximum weight, altitude, and temperature at which the rotorcraft can safely operate near the ground with the maximum wind velocity determined under [[Volume 1/C Aircraft/0029 Airworthiness standards  transport category rotorcraft.md#§29.143   Controllability and maneuverability.|§29.143]](c) and may include other demonstrated wind velocities and azimuths.
 The operating envelopes must be stated in the Limitations section of the Rotorcraft Flight Manual.

 \(b\) *Minimum weight.* The minimum weight (the lowest weight at which compliance with each applicable requirement of this part is shown) must be established so that it is not less than—